yyccbb/tp/docs/UserGuide.md

 title: User Guide
 ---

-**TrAcker** is a **desktop app for CS Head Teaching Assistants (TAs) to manage the contact information of TAs and students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TrAcker can get your contact management tasks done faster than traditional GUI apps.
+**TrAcker** is a handy contact management app built for CS Head Teaching Assistants (TAs) in NUS.
+Optimized for use via a command line interface, you can manage student assignments, attendance, tutor availability and much more with just a few keystrokes!

 * Table of Contents
 {:toc}